 Speeding up the Development and Design of High-Volume Series Parts with In-House Desktop 3D Printing

-Engineers rely on computer-aided design (CAD) software to transform initial ideas into practical designs for large-scale manufacturing.
-Along the way, they need to conduct extensive testing and revise their designs in response to feedback.
-Complex assemblies are produced in production runs of several million using extrusion blow or injection molding processes.
-Consequently, companies have to carry out extensive tests and rapidly develop innovative systems.
+Riegler’s design and development department uses CAD to transform initial customer ideas into molds suitable for use with plastics and, later, for economically viable production.
+These complex assemblies are produced in production runs of several million using extrusion blow or injection molding processes.
+This means that the company has to carry out extensive tests and rapidly develop innovative systems.